UK Industrial Strategy: key components and high-growth industries

 How we can help your business

 The Industrial Strategy addresses a number of policy areas that can drive growth.
-We have the expertise and knowledge to help your business make the most of the proposed policy measured in each of these policy areas.
+We have the expertise and knowledge to help your business make the most of the proposed measures in each of these policy areas.
 Find out more about the expert teams that can support your business.

 People